A general Banach-Stone type theorem and applications: Introduction

-In fact, the results of \cite{MR0020715,MR2324919} hold for non-scalar valued spaces of functions.
-In a similar manner, Stone's duality for Boolean algebras \cite{MR1501865} can also be analyzed as a result on spaces of functions: The Boolean algebra of clopen sets of a topological space $X$ is order-isomorphic to the lattice of functions $C(X,\left\{0,1\right\})$, and if $X$ is a \emph{Stone} (zero-dimensional, locally compact Hausdorff) space, then it completely determines $X$.
+In fact, the results of \cite{MR0020715,MR2324919} also hold for certain spaces of non-$\mathbb{R}$ or $\mathbb{C}$-valued functions.
+In a similar manner, Stone's duality for Boolean algebras (\cite{MR1501865}) can also be seen as a result on spaces of functions: The Boolean algebra of clopen sets of a topological space $X$ is order-isomorphic to the lattice of functions $C(X,\left\{0,1\right\})$, and if $X$ is a \emph{Stone} (zero-dimensional, compact Hausdorff) space, then it completely determines $X$.

 Our goal in this paper is to provide a unified and elementary approach to all these results, under hypotheses that can be easily verified in different settings.
-For this, we use a stronger version of the ``disjointness'' relation for (supports of) functions as considered by Jarosz.
+For this, we use a stronger version of the ``disjointness'' relation for (supports of) functions as considered by Jarosz in \cite{MR1060366}.
+As we will see in Section \ref{sectionconsequences}, all of the results above immediately fall in this more general setting.